Extraction (chemistry): Laboratory applications and examples

 Solid-liquid extractions at laboratory scales can use Soxhlet extractors.
 A solid sample containing the desired compound along with impurities is placed in the thimble.
 An extracting solvent is chosen in which the impurities are insoluble and the desired compound has at least limited solubility.
 The solvent is refluxed and condensed solvent falls into the thimble and dissolves the desired compound which then passes back through the filter into the flask.
 After extraction is complete the solvent can be removed and the desired product collected.

 Everyday applications and examples

 Boiling tea leaves in water extracts the tannins, theobromine, and caffeine out of the leaves and into the water, as an example of a solid-liquid extraction.
+A microwave-assisted approach is common among Americans.

+Brewing of coffee can make use of many more advanced solid-liquid extraction techniques, especially pressurized fluid (espresso machine) and heat reflux (coffee percolator).

+Chefs commonly use oil, both cold and hot, to extract aroma-bearing compounds from herbs and spices.

 Decaffeination of tea and coffee is also an example of an extraction, where the caffeine molecules are removed from the tea leaves or coffee beans, often utilising supercritical fluid extraction with CO_{2} or standard solid-liquid extraction techniques.